Hood comes to Columbus from Rice University

 2012 NCAA Ann Arbor Regional - Day One Photos taken by Lon Horwedel

 Donnie Darr became the 10th head coach in the 89-year history of the Ohio State men's golf program when he was hired in June 2009.
-In his four years with the Scarlet and Gray, Darr has compiled a 333-238-7 record and has led the team to successful showings at the NCAA Regional and NCAA Championship tournaments.
+In his five years with the Scarlet and Gray, Darr has compiled a 418-309-11 overall record and has led the Buckeyes to three NCAA Regional appearances.
+His 2010-11 squad advanced to the match play portion of the NCAA Championships after placing sixth in 54 holes of stroke play.

 During the 2011-12 season, Darr guided the Buckeyes to two regular-season tournament victories (Marshall Invitational, Wildcat Invitational) with lineups that consisted primarily of underclassmen.
 Ohio State made its 45th appearance at the NCAA Central Regional, playing in Ann Arbor and finishing 12th overall.
 Then-freshman Grant Weaver became the second Buckeye overall and the first under Darr to be named the Big Ten Freshman of the Year.